plone/buildout.deco/README.rst

   This is setup for `plone.app.deco`_ version 1.0 also known as Deco Lite.
   Intention of Deco Lite is to bring Deco idea closer to current Plone 4 user experience and not so radically change the way Plone is being used.

+- ``deco-2.0.cfg``

+  This is setup for `plone.app.deco`_ version 2.0.
+Difference from 1.0 version is that it includes `plone.app.toolbar`_ version 2.0 which includes CMSUI functionality.
+This is also setup which you can use to develop both on toolbar and deco.

 .. _`plone.app.toolbar`: https://github.com/plone/plone.app.toolbar